getCUJO/QoOID/draft-ietf-ippm-qoo.md

 The QoO framework produces simple percentage scores that express the network quality in relation to pre-defined network performance requirements of applications.
 For example: "This network provides 94% of optimal conditions for video conferencing.".
-This way, QoO conveys an intuition for how well an application is expected to perform in the described network.
+This way, QoO conveys an intuition for how well an application is expected to perform in the described network with higher scores intended to convey that applications are more likely to have optimal performance.

 The QoO framework compares measured network performance against application-specific, quality-focused network performance requirements.
 Applications define two thresholds: